Problem of religious language: Eschatological verification

 Responding to the verification principle, John Hick used his parable of the Celestial City to describe his theory of eschatological verificationism.
 His parable is of two travellers, a theist and an atheist, together on a road.
-The theist believes that there is a Celestial City at the end of the road; the atheist believes that there is no such city.
+The theist believes that there is a Celestial City at the end of the road; the atheist believes that there is no end of the road.
 Hick's parable is an allegory of the Christian belief in an afterlife, which he argued can be verified upon death.
 Hick believed that eschatological verification is "unsymmetrical" because while it could be verified if it is true, it cannot be falsified if not.
 This is in contrast to ordinary "symmetrical" statements, which can be verified or falsified.

 In his biography of Hick, David Cheetham notes a criticism of Hick's theory: waiting for eschatological verification could make religious belief provisional, preventing total commitment to faith.
 Cheetham argues that such criticism is misapplied because Hick's theory was not directed to religious believers but to philosophers, who argued that religion is unverifiable and therefore meaningless.

 James Morris notes that Hick's eschatological verification theory has been criticised for being inconsistent with his belief in religious pluralism.
 Morris argues that such criticism can be overcome by modifying Hick's parable to include multiple travellers, all with different beliefs, on the road.
 He argues that even if some beliefs about life after death are unverifiable, Hick's belief in bodily resurrection can still be verified.